lakshyaGoel/Note-a-Matic/README.md

 ## External Dependencies

 * react: To render the client
+* react-router-dom: To enable routing in the App
 * AceEditor: To show code editing functionality
+* DraftJS: Text editor with plugins for Emoji and Text Formatting
 * multer: sending data from client to sever
 * request: controlling http?.
 Maybe default to express.
 But to prevent plagiarism, I write that
 * express-hbs: we use express-hbs instead of hbs to customize hbs functionality(e.g. partial, helper)